NexPlayer/Android-SDK/freewheel.md

 NexFreeWheelClient mFreeWheelClient = new NexFreeWheelClient();
 ```

-- Add the FreeWheel client module to NexPlayer™ by calling:
+- Add the FreeWheel client module to NexPlayer by calling:

  ```java
 mNexPlayer.addNexClient(mFreeWheelClient);